 While Cox tries to have their automatic firmware, updates happen during off-peak hours, updates can occur at any time.

-If after 10 minutes, you still see a blinking orange light on the Cox router and you cannot connect to the internet, initiate the restart procedure.
+If after 10 minutes, you still see a blinking light on the Cox router and you cannot connect to the internet, initiate the restart procedure.

 Step 2: Restart Panoramic WiFi Gateway